gshipley/enterprise_training/AdminTraining.md

 ##**Using JBoss Tools and OpenShift Enterprise**

 By default, JBoss Tools OpenShift integration will default to use the OpenShift Online service that is hosted by Red Hat.
-In order for us to use JBoss Tools for our OpenShift Enterprise installation, we need to configure Eclipse with our *LIBRA_SERVER* setting.
-This is a straight forward process.
+In order for us to use JBoss Tools to communicate with our OpenShift Enterprise installation, we need to configure Eclipse with our *LIBRA_SERVER* setting.
+This is a straight forward process but one that may catch people off guard.
 To make the change, edit the *eclipse.ini* file located in the root directory of your Eclipse deployment and add *-Dlibra_server=broker.example.com* directly after the the following line:

 	-vmargs